laurGeo/data-dashboard/README.md

 8. I used purgecss to see unnecesary css and remove

 ## Deployment
 This site was deployed on github pages.
+The link is here: https://laurgeo.github.io/data-dashboard/.

  In order to do this, I had to go to the Settings tab, and click deploy.
 1. Go to the repository
 2. Click Settings
 3. Under GitHub Pages, and Source, go to master